Two people holding cup glasses and laughing, with one person holding a small hand towel in their left hand

-Smarter Energy: Energy saving tips to help reduce
+Smarter Energy: Energy saving tips to help reduce your energy use

 Small steps make a big difference, like choosing SSE Airtricity for cleaner, renewable energy† .
 Here are more small changes that can make a big difference to your CO₂ emissions and your energy bills.
 A great saving for you.
 A great saving for the environment.